 Though there are not always obvious indications of a closed head injury, it is important that victims of suspected traumatic brain injury receive medical care.
 Anyone involved in a motor vehicle collision, fall, or similar incident may sustain a traumatic brain injury that only qualified medical personnel can diagnose.
 Closed head injuries can include concussions and traumatic brain injuries in which there is no puncture or visible wound.
 Many traumatic brain injuries are the fault of someone other than the victim, and the victim or his or her family may be able to receive compensation under the law.

-There are several examples of categories of brain injuries:
+There are several categories of brain injuries:

 Skull fracture: A skull fracture occurs when there is a break in the bone surrounding the brain.
-In most cases, it will heal by itself.

 Subdural hematoma: A subdural hematoma results when blood builds up between the brain tissues and the dura.
 It may require surgery.

 Diffuse axonal injury: A diffuse axonal injury results when the disruption of the brain inside the skull severs the brain’s long connecting nerve fibers or axons.
 This can result in a coma or permanent disability.

 Epidural hematoma: An epidural hematoma can occur when blood builds up between the skull and top lining of the brain (dura).
 This may also require surgery.

 According to the National Institute of Neurological Disorders and Stroke, about half of severely injured patients with head injuries will need surgery to remove or repair hematomas or contusions.
 Hematomas are ruptured blood vessels; contusions are bruised brain tissues.

 The most common problems associated with head injuries, based upon the severity and location, are problems with: